openstack/governance/reference/house-rules.rst

-If there is no objection posted after the addition or retirement of a project is proposed (assuming the correct retirement process has been followed), then the change can be approved by the chair if it has at least two 2 roll call votes, which can include the vote of the chair and excludes the change owner.
+If there is no objection posted after the addition or retirement of a project is proposed (assuming the correct retirement process has been followed), then the change can be approved by the chair if it has at least two 2 roll call votes (which can include the vote of the chair and excludes the change owner) and a code review vote from the PTL of the project (or their delegate).
+If the change is from the PTL or their delegate, this will count as an acknowledgment code review vote.

 One exception to this would be significant team mission statement changes, which should be approved by a formal vote after discussion on the mailing list